heyitsryan/Two-Step-Digital-Analog-stick/README.md

 The amazon link is https://www.amazon.com/Sanwa-Denshi-JLF-TP-8YTFAST-SHIPPING-Adjustable/dp/B01CRQMWEQ/

 Another option is the EG Starts JLF clone.
 This is an identical copy of the JLF as far as the hardware is concerned however it comes with lesser quality microswitches.
-However since they are not .187 terminal switches we will not be using them however if you choose to do so you will need to desolder them from the pcb they come on and you will have to directly solder to the ground pins.
 The link for the EG starts stick is https://www.amazon.com/gp/product/B01N0DO631/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1

 the last option is the newly released Sanwa JLX.
 This stick is very similar to the venerable JLF however it has a few subtle improvements, mainly the pivot is highly polished and smoother feeling than the JLF.
 These can be purchased from focusattack.com here https://focusattack.com/sanwa-jlx-tp-8yt-joystick/